7 Phase Unwrapping

 This operation can be very useful for monitoring ground deformation.

-def displacement(unw, lambda_val: float = 0.056) -> xr.DataArray:
+def displacement(unw: xr.DataArray, lambda_val: float = 0.056) -> xr.DataArray:

-Calculates the displacement from the unwrapped phase
+"""Compute the displacement given the unwrapped phase."""

-disp = unw * -lambda_val / (4 * np.pi)
+return unw * -lambda_val / (4 * np.pi)

 # Calculate the displacement